-This unit should be secured into the front of the bay by the two standard fixing holes in each of the two 1 U front angles.
+This unit should be secured into the front of the bay by the two standard fixing holes in each of the two 1RU front angles.
 The unit should always be mounted in a horizontal position.
-In many installations the unit should be installed so that mechanical support is provided to the rear.
+In outside broadcast situations, the unit should ideally be located in an equipment bay which offers mechanical support from underneath.